Menu

 ValueError: Expected node name or END, got None

-The router gave back None because no condition matched and there’s no else.
-Add a default return value.
+Your router handed back None.
+No branch matched and there’s no else.
+Add a default return.

 python